 Students may appeal for a self-initiated administrative withdrawal if experiencing extreme extenuating circumstances.
 Some examples of extenuating circumstances include, but are not limited to, death in the family, illness of an immediate family member, or natural disaster.
-(If seeking a medical withdrawal please refer to Medical Withdrawals on the Office of Academic Records Website.)
+(If seeking a medical withdrawal please refer to Medical Withdrawals on the Office of the Registrar Website.)

-Students requesting an administrative withdrawal or refund of tuition and fees must submit a Student Appeal Form to the Office of Academic Records.
-Withdrawal appeals should be submitted to the Office of Academic Records prior to the close of the following long semester.
+Students requesting an administrative withdrawal or refund of tuition and fees must submit a Student Appeal Form to the Office of the Registrar.
+Withdrawal appeals should be submitted to the Office of the Registrar prior to the close of the following long semester.
 Appeals submitted after one long semester will not be considered.
-Students with questions concerning appeals may contact the Office of Academic Records at email@example.com.
-Appeal forms are available at the Student Assistance Center.
-The Office of Academic Records will communicate with academic, financial, and student services administrators with regards to student appeals.
+Students with questions concerning appeals may contact the Office of the Registrar at email@example.com.
+Appeal forms are available at the Student Enrollment Center.
+The Office of the Registrar will communicate with academic, financial, and student services administrators with regards to student appeals.
 Students should review their official UHCL email address for follow-up questions and decisions regarding appeals.

 A grade of WX is recorded for approved Administrative Withdrawals.
 The grade of WX is not computed in students' grade point averages.
 In most cases, the regular tuition and fee assessment and refund schedule policies of the University prevail.
 Please refer to the Refund Schedule for additional information.

-Disciplinary suspensions or dismissals are initiated by the appropriate authority in the Dean of Student’s Office and written notification is sent to the Office of Academic Records.
-The Office of Academic Records cancels students’ registration and notifies other administrative offices and faculty members.
+Disciplinary suspensions or dismissals are initiated by the appropriate authority in the Dean of Student's Office and written notification is sent to the Office of the Registrar.
+The Office of the Registrar cancels students' registration and notifies other administrative offices and faculty members.